 For business entities that engage influencers for advertising purposes, this publication provides important information.
 For example, the German tax authorities explicitly point out that they will submit requests for information to the business partners of influencers.
 These requests must be actioned by business entities in accordance with Section 90 of the German Tax Code (Abgabenordnung, AO).
 Therefore, it makes sense to be prepared, i.e. properly documenting business relationships and promotional activities.

-Of course, consistent handling of tax issues within the business entity is also important.
+Of course, consistent handling of tax issues within the business entity is very important.

 Income tax topics